Silvia Sara Canetto

 2. Canetto, S. S., Kaminski, P. L., & Felicio, D. M. (1995).
 Typical and optimal aging in women and men: Is there a double standard?
 International Journal of Aging and Human Development, 40, 1-21.

 Finally, I study cultural and gender issues in human rights.
-A representative publications is:
+Representative publications are:

 Trott, C. D., & Canetto, S. S. (2014).
 The abuse of women’s rights: Perspectives from psychology and gender studies.
 The International Journal of Interdisciplinary Social and Community Studies, 7(4), 1-12.